gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Use cases

-A producer project compiles, links and publishes a dynamic library for multiple combinations of operating system and architecture.
-The library depends on zero or more dynamic libraries.
+A producer project compiles, links and publishes a shared library for multiple combinations of operating system and architecture.
+The library depends on zero or more shared libraries.
 The library is published to a repository.

 A consumer project compiles, links and runs an executable against the libary.